calzamora/Demultiplex/LAB_NOTEBOOK_DEMULTIPLEXING.md

 initialie a secnd list to store the MEAN of each position
     iterate through the first list and divide by (number of lines /4)

+#ok break point cause the coffee shop is closing :

+WHERE I AM:
+py script successfully gives me means of each poition in a list ON TEST FILE

+WHAT I STILL NEED TO DO :
+generate plot
+test on each test file
+run on big script